History of Yahoo: Post dot-com bubble (2002–2005)

 In late 2002, Yahoo! began to bolster its search services by acquiring other search engines.
 In December 2002, Yahoo! acquired Inktomi.
 In February 2005, Yahoo! acquired Konfabulator and rebranded it Yahoo!
 Widgets, a desktop application, and in July 2003, it acquired Overture Services, Inc. and its subsidiaries AltaVista and AlltheWeb.
-On February 18, 2004, Yahoo! dropped Google-powered results and returned to using its own technology to provide search results.
+On February 18, 2004, Yahoo Search dropped Google-powered results and returned to using its own technology to provide search results.
+A beta version of a video search engine debuted in December 2004.
+In April 2005, Yahoo pledged support to the Wikimedia Foundation.

-In March 2004, Yahoo! launched a paid inclusion program whereby commercial websites were guaranteed listings on the Yahoo! search engine after payment.
+In March 2004, Yahoo! launched a paid inclusion program whereby commercial websites were guaranteed listings on Yahoo Search after payment.
 This scheme was lucrative, but proved unpopular both with website marketers (who were reluctant to pay), and the public (who were unhappy about the paid-for listings being indistinguishable from other search results).
-As of October 2006, Paid Inclusion ceased to guarantee any commercial listing and only helped the paid inclusion customers, by crawling their site more often and by providing some statistics on the searches that led to the page and some additional smart links (provided by customers as feeds) below the actual url.
+In October 2006, Paid Inclusion ceased to guarantee any commercial listing and only helped the paid inclusion customers by crawling their site more often, by providing some statistics on the searches that led to the page, and posting additional smart links (provided by customers as feeds) below the actual url.

 In 2004, in response to Google's release of Gmail, Yahoo! upgraded the storage of all free Yahoo!
 Mail accounts from 4 MB to 1 GB, and all Yahoo!
 Mail Plus accounts to 2 GB.
-On July 9, 2004, Yahoo! acquired e-mail provider Oddpost to add an Ajax interface to Yahoo!
+On July 9, 2004, Yahoo! acquired e-mail provider Oddpost, adding an Ajax interface to Yahoo!
 Mail Beta.
-Google also released Google Talk, a voice over IP and Yahoo Messenger and Yahoo message boards service, on August 24, 2005.
+Google released Google Talk, a voice over IP service, and Yahoo Messenger and Yahoo message boards service, on August 24, 2005.
 On October 13, 2005, Yahoo! and Microsoft announced that Yahoo! and MSN Messenger would become interoperable.
-In 2007, Yahoo! took out the storage meters, thus allowing users unlimited storage.
+In 2007, Yahoo! removed the storage meters on Yahoo Mail, allowing users unlimited storage.

-Yahoo! continued acquiring companies to expand its range of services, particularly Web 2.0 services.
+Yahoo! continued the acquisition of companies to expand its range of services, particularly Web 2.0 services.
+In 2004, Yahoo! acquired European shopping search engine Kelkoo.
 Yahoo!
 Launch became Yahoo!
-Music in February 2005.
-On March 20, 2005, Yahoo! purchased photo sharing service Flickr.
-That same month, the company launched its blogging and social networking service Yahoo!
+Music in February 2005, with the service providing streaming audio, music videos, Internet radio, artist features and music news.
+On March 20, 2005, Yahoo! purchased photo sharing service Flickr and its creator Ludicorp.
+That same month, the company acquired game platform provider Stadeon and launched its blogging and social networking service Yahoo!
 360°.
-In June 2005, Yahoo! acquired blo.gs, a service based on RSS feed aggregation.
-Yahoo! then bought online social event calendar Upcoming.org, in October 2005.
-Yahoo! acquired social bookmark site del.icio.us in December 2005 and then playlist sharing community webjay in January 2009.
+In June 2005, Yahoo! acquired blo.gs, a service based on RSS feed aggregation, and DialPad Communications, a VoIP provider.
+Yahoo! purchased the online social event calendar Upcoming.org, in October 2005, as well as British location technology company Whereonearth Ltd. Yahoo! acquired social bookmark site del.icio.us in December 2005, and the playlist sharing community webjay in January 2006.